Inspiring a global dialogue.

 Our mandate is to explore the subject of human rights, with special but not exclusive reference to Canada, in order to enhance the public's understanding of human rights, to promote respect for others, and to encourage reflection and dialogue.

-As with all of Canada’s National Museums, the Museum will play an essential role in:
+As with all of Canada’s national museums, the Canadian Museum for Human Rights plays an essential role in:

 - Preserving and promoting our heritage at home and abroad